 Follow these steps to add a lightbox to a Web experience.

-- Select the lightbox action that you want to use.
+3. Select the lightbox action template that you want to use.

-Lightboxes serve to capture site visitors' attention, not annoy them.
-As a result, each lightbox closes as soon as a site visitor clicks outside of it and then only appears when a site visitor arrives on the site and not when they try to leave.
-Additionally, Monetate only serves a maximum of one lightbox per page and doesn't serve a series of lightboxes that fire when a visitor closes the previous lightbox.
+Lightboxes serve to capture customers' attention, not annoy them.
+Monetate only serves a maximum of one lightbox per page and doesn't serve a series of lightboxes that fire when a customer closes the previous lightbox.